geuscht-m/partial-restore-mongo-om/README.md

 - targetCluster is an array containing the names of the servers and port numbers to be used to create the temporary restore target.
 If the array has a single element, the script will spin up a single standalone mongod, otherwise it will spin up a replica set.
 - rs-name: Name of the temporary replica set, applied when the replica set is created
 - shards: specify the number of shards, 0 signalling either a replica set or a standalone instance. _Reserved for future use, sharded cluster creation is currently not supported_.
+- mongo-version: specifies the version of mongodb that Ops Manager uses for the intermediate replica set
+- featureCompatibility: feature compatibility version used by the intermediate replica set.
+Needs to match or exceed the feature compatibility required by the source data

 ### restoreTargetCluster - defines the final target for the restore process
 - dumpPath: Path to temporary storage for the dump taken from the temporary replica set/cluster